Clean Code Best Practices (2025 Guide): Principles, Smells & Checklist

 Is clean code always the most efficient code?

 Not always.
 Optimize readability first, then optimize performance when profiling shows it matters.
-Clean code often enables safer performance improvements later.
+Clean code often makes performance work safer because the intent is clearer and tests are stronger.

 How do I know what to refactor?

-Refactor where change happens frequently: duplicated logic, long functions, unclear boundaries, and modules that are hard to test.
+Refactor where change happens frequently: duplicated logic, unclear boundaries, long functions, and modules that are hard to test.
+If a file is a “bug magnet”, it’s a refactoring candidate.

 What’s a reasonable standard for “small functions”?